Macedonian, Serbian, Shiptar-Albanian

 CLICK AN IMAGE FOR LARGER VIEW

 Atanas Kolarovski was born in Dračevo (near Skopje), Macedonia, of a family of expert dancers and musicians.
-From his early youth, Atanas had the opportunity to observe and participate in the dances of Serbians, Albanians, and Gypsies who live in the Skopje area.
+From his early youth, Atanas had the opportunity to observe and participate in the dances of Serbians, Albanians, and Romani who live in the Skopje area.

 He performed with the amateur group, Kočo Racin.
 After World War II, he danced for two years with the Yugoslavian Army Ensemble.
 With the ensemble he was able to travel all over Yugoslavia, studying and learning regional dances and dance styles of Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, Slovenia, and the two atonomies, Banat and Kosmet, whose cultures are completely different from the other six republics.
 He was asked to help form Tanec, the Macedonian State Folk Ensemble, where he remained for 19 years as artistic director, choreographer, and lead solo dancer, traveling the world for 16 of those years.